hci-a-if-its-2019/assignment-2-shunpeicloser/README.md

 Using the information in the results of Assignment 1 for what is good and bad about the UI for designed tasks, we are going to make **Sketches** and **Prototypes**.
 These sketches and prototypes will lead to better design in Assignment 3.
 The prototypes will be then tested through a usability evaluation followed by design revision in Assignment 4.

 ## Part A: Sketches
-Sketch at least **3 (three)** different UIs for the functions you are targeting.
-These three interfaces should be _dramatically different_ in terms of design directions.
-For example, they can be with different organizations of what functions on each screen or using a different layout of the icons, widgets, and menus on the screens.
-If you want, you can also incorporate non-on-screen UIs: physical buttons, gestures through motion sensors, etc.

-You need **not** sketch the whole interface.
-It is not necessary for the sketches to have every function or every function in detail, but there should be enough to show off your general idea. **Be creative!** Draw your idea and label a few of the widgets so we can tell your intent.
-The goal is to have at least 3 good UIs in *interesting* ways.
-Sketches should be done on paper with pens and/or pencils (do not use a computer).

 ### 1. Scan/Photo of Sketches